Objections & refusals

 Typical risk

-The objection can stall registration and create uncertainty about whether the brand is commercially safe to keep building.
+The objection can stall registration and create real uncertainty about whether the brand is commercially safe to keep building on.

 How we help

-We review the cited marks, the overlap, and the real risk, then advise whether to argue, narrow, seek consent, or change course.
+We review the cited marks, the overlap, and the real risk — then advise whether to argue, narrow the specification, seek consent from the other owner, or change course.

 03